Teen rescued after using TikTok gestures to signal she was in danger - NewsBreak

 Teen rescued after using TikTok gestures to signal she was in danger

-LAUREL COUNTY, Kentucky ( WJW ) — Investigators rescued a missing North Carolina teen and arrested the man with her during a traffic stop in Kentucky Thursday afternoon.
+LAUREL COUNTY, Kentucky ( WJW ) — Investigators rescued a missing North Carolina teen and arrested the man with her during a traffic stop in Kentucky Thursday afternoon.28-year-old Topeka man dead after early morning crash

 According to the Laurel County Sheriff’s Office, a caller told 911 that the female passenger in the silver Toyota in front of them on I–75 was making hand gestures that are known on TikTok to represent “violence at home,” “I need help” and “domestic violence.”